gijit/gi/README.md

 status
 ------

 2018 Feb 02 update
 -------

-Restriction to a subset of legal `go` programs:
+In version v0.8.3, we restrict `gijit` programs to a subset of legal `go` programs, by imposing a mild restriction on variable names.

 In `gijit`, you can't have a variable named `int`, or `float64`.
 These are names of two of the pre-declared numeric types in Go.

-`gijit` won't let you declare a variable name that reuses any of the basic, pre-declared type names.

-Although in Go this is technically allowed, it is highly confusing, and poor practice.

-So while:
+For example, while
 ~~~
 func main() {
 	var int int
         _ = int
 }
 ~~~
-is a legal `Go` program, it won't run on `gijit`.
+is a legal `Go` program, `gijit` will reject it.

+`gijit` won't let you declare a variable name that re-uses any of the basic, pre-declared type names.

+Although in Go this is technically allowed, it can be highly confusing.
+It is poor practice.

-The reason for this restriction is that otherwise the Go type checker can get corrupted by simple syntax errors.
-That's not an issue for a full-recompile from the start each time, but for a continuously online REPL, it messes with the type checking that follows the syntax error.
+The technical reason for this restriction in `gijit` is that otherwise the Go type checker can be corrupted by simple syntax errors involving pre-declared identifiers.
+That's not an issue for a full-recompile from the scratch each time, but for a continuously online typechecker, it is a problem.
+To stay online and functional after a syntax error like `var int w`, (where w is unknown, provoking a syntax error yet shadowing the pre-declared type), we disallow such variable names.

 2018 Jan 31 update